 Please note that the commentary is for the retail class of the Fund.
+All Fund and share price returns are quoted in ZAR.

-The Fund returned 1.4% in the second quarter of 2024, lagging the 5.0% return of the benchmark MSCI Emerging Markets (Net) Total Return Index by 3.6%.
-The Fund has had a good two-year period since bottoming in the aftermath of Russia's invasion of Ukraine, having outperformed the benchmark by 4.7% p.a.
-However, over five years, the Fund has underperformed by 4.4% p.a. due to the tough performance cycle experienced from end March 2021 through to end June 2022.
-Since its inception in July 2008, the Fund has outperformed by 0.2% p.a.
+The Fund returned -3.1% in the second quarter of 2024, lagging the 2.3% return of the benchmark MSCI Emerging Markets (Net) Total Return Index by 5.4%.
+The Fund has had a good two-year period since bottoming in the aftermath of Russia's invasion of Ukraine, having outperformed the benchmark by 5.3% p.a.
+However, over five years, the Fund has underperformed by 5.1% p.a. due to the tough performance cycle experienced from end March 2021 through to end June 2022.
+Since its inception in December 2007, the Fund has lagged the benchmark by 0.2% p.a.

-The biggest positive contributor to relative performance in the quarter was Turkish hard discount food retailer BIM, which returned 53% (in US dollars) and contributed 0.5%.
+The biggest positive contributor to relative performance in the quarter was Turkish hard discount food retailer BIM, which returned 46% (in rands) and contributed 0.5%.
 We sold BIM in 2021 when Turkey, driven by President Erdogan, started to adopt a very unconventional monetary policy by reducing interest rates to try to bring down inflation.
 Our view at the time was that the risk of significant currency depreciation outweighed the fundamental attractiveness of BIM.
 Late last year, however, it started to become clear that after securing re-election to the presidency, the Turkish president was reverting to more market-friendly economic policies, in particular, allowing the Central Bank of Turkey to abandon the policy of running low interest rates in a high inflation environment.
 This had the positive effect of bringing inflation down, and in doing so, the Turkish currency's depreciation slowed significantly.
 As a result of this shift, we bought BIM in the Fund in Q3 of 2023.
 Since then, the company has almost doubled quarterly revenues on a year-on-year basis and tripled profits.
 As a result, the share price has doubled (in dollars) from the levels at which we bought it back into the Fund last year.

-Despite the strong absolute share price performance, BIM still trades at 10 times next year's earnings
+Despite the strong absolute share price performance, BIM still trades at 10 times next year's earnings and offers a 3% dividend yield.

-The second largest relative contributor was HDFC Bank, which largely recovered from the selloff in O1.
-HDFC Bank returned 17% and contributed 0.4% to relative performance in the period.
-A key worry earlier in the year for investors (which largely resulted in the share price decline) was the high Loanto-Deposit Ratio, which constrains the ability of the bank to grow loans at a high level unless it can pick up deposits at a higher rate.
+SEA (29% return) and HDFC Bank (13% return) provided 0.4% of relative performance each in the period.
+HDFC Bank largely recovered from the selloff in Q1.
+A key worry earlier in the year for investors (which largely resulted in the share price decline) was the high Loan-to-Deposit Ratio, which constrains the ability of the bank to grow loans at a high level unless it can pick up deposits at a higher rate.
 The bank continues to grow deposits higher than the banking system as a whole, and crucially, HDFC Bank is doing so without paying up for deposits (through higher interest rates), as evidenced by the Net Interest Margin remaining largely unchanged.
 Although there was some disappointment with the Indian election results initially - the market and initial exit polls seemed to be pricing in a thumping majority for the ruling (market-friendly) BJP - these concerns largely dissipated when it became clear that the BJP would remain in charge, albeit in a coalition.

-Other meaningful contributors were SEA (33% return) and Tencent Music Entertainment (27% return), each providing around 0.4% of relative performance.
+Tencent Music Entertainment (22% return) and Naspers (8% return) provided around 0.3% of relative performance each.